Inside Lantus: The Biology That Makes It Work

 Downstream Signaling

 After receptor activation, Lantus sets off a cascade.
-For insulin / insulin analog, the major downstream pathways involve:
+For long-acting basal insulin analog, the major downstream pathways involve:

 - Insulin receptor activation on muscle, liver, and adipose tissue